-On occasion, a student may miss a class/clinical/lab because of unavoidable or extenuating circumstances such as personal injury or illness, death in the immediate family, court appointed dates, and military service.
-These types of genuine circumstances are considered an excused absence.

-- □ Bereavement: If a student must miss class to attend a funeral, the student must bring in a document of verification of funeral.
-Time absent for bereavement may not exceed three days. - □ Court and or Legal Appearance: When a student is subpoenaed to appear in court, the time missed from class/clinical/lab will be counted as being absent.
-The documentation may be any paper form of documentation there is/was a court order requirement for that may include, but not limit to, Jury Duty, Order to Appear, Subpoena, - □ Medical Emergencies: A doctor note demonstrating that the student had to personally see a healthcare provider, or, if a parent, spouse, child, or other dependent required medical care that also required the student's attendance and/or transportation to the medical facility.

-- □ Work Related Mandatory Training: If a student is required to attend a work-related mandatory training or event, they will be required to provide documentation from their direct supervisor explaining the reason and date for the mandatory attendance. - □ Military Related Training: If a student is either in an active or inactive military status and are required to a mandatory military training activity and can provide written documentation attesting to the start and end dates of the training. - □ NUR140 Attendance Requirement: Students are required to have 840 total attended hours, equally distributed to represent 100% attendance based on scheduled hours in all previous coursework to enter NUR140.
-If students do not meet these hour requirements, they will be placed on Retake status until hour requirements are met.
-Hours must be made up in a designated timeframe to ensure that the student is able to complete their program within the required 150% timeframe of SAP.
-(See Satisfactory Academic Progress.) - Other: If the student missed class hours for any other reason, a written explanation may be submitted to the instructor.
-(Reminder, faculty may exercise their right to deduct points for assignments, quizzes, or tests.)

-Importance of submission of written (paper format) documentation: This applies to classroom, lab and clinical portions of the program.

-Supporting documentation is due the day that the student returns to school.
-If the student does not have the paper formatted documentation that day, they may submit an electronic copy of the documentation until the next school day.

-Submitting documentation does not automatically guarantee that instructor (or designee) will determine that the absence will be classified as an excused absence.
-However, failing to provide the documentation will most likely result that the attendance will be classified as an unexcused absence.
+On occasion, a student may miss a class/clinical/lab because of unavoidable or extenuating circumstances sucl n as personal injury or illness, death in the immediate family, court appointed dates, and military service. se types of genuine circumstances are considered an excused absence.
+Bereavement : If a student must miss class to attend a funeral, the student must bring in a document of verification of funeral.
+Time absent for bereavement may not exceed three days.
+Court and or Legal Appearance : When a student is subpoenaed to appear in court, the time missed from class/clinical/lab will be counted as being absent.
+The documentation may be any paper form of documentation there is/was a court order requirement for that may include, but not limit to, Jury Duty, Order to Appear, Subpoena, Medical Emergencies : A doctor note demonstrating that the student had to personally see a healthcare provider, or, if a parent, spouse, child, or other dependent required medical care that also required the student's attendance and/or transportation to the medical facility.
+Work Related Mandatory Training : If a student is required to attend a work-related mandatory training or event, they will be required to provide documentation from their direct supervisor explaining the reason and date for the mandatory attendance.
+Military Related Training : If a student is either in an active or inactive military status and are required to a mandatory military training activity and can provide written documentation attesting to the start and end dates of the training.
+Other: If the student missed class hours for any other reason, a written explanation may be submitted to the instructor.
+(Reminder, faculty may exercise their right to deduct points for assignments, quizzes, or tests.) elin If th portance of submission of written (paper format) documentation: This applies to classroom, lab, and ical portions of the program.
+Supporting documentation is due the day that the student returns to school ne student does not have the paper formatted documentation that day, they may submit an electronic copy ne documentation until the next school day. he mitting documentation does not automatically guarantee that instructor (or designee) will determine that absence will be classified as an excused absence.
+However, failing to provide the documentation will most by result that the attendance will be classified as an unexcused absence